sebv20/CSCI-3832-Final-Project/README.md

   a.
 BERT: Our BERT model ran for a total of 4 epochs with a run time of just under 4 hours.
 The final validation set accuracy came out to 87.7%

   b.
 Random Forest: Our Random Forest model consisted of 100 estimators with a run time of under one minute.
 The final F1 score acheived by the model came out to 82.01%

+  c.
+Our efforts to test our model with unseen data were unsuccessful due to the itidf vectorization process creating different feature variables.

 2. Experiment Results